 Nicolas Maduro assures that he will not leave power before the end of his term, that is to say until the beginning of the 2019, and in a televised speech he announced that the new state of emergency will last from May to July, with the possibility of extension to to next year.
 Maduro did not explain the details of the new state of emergency but declared that the Armed Forces are ready to practice next weekend to face a "possible armed intervention" carried out by unspecified foreign powers with the help of Washington.

 The situation in Venezuela is getting out of hand.
-Many indicators make the international community certain about the now imminent collapse of the economy, whose contraction in the 2015 was 5,7% compared to the previous year.
-A further contraction is expected for this year.
-Inflation is now frightening, having reached world records: we are at 700%.
-Basic food and medicines are increasingly scarce.
-The blackouts imposed by the government to conserve energy occur in increasingly extensive areas and last for several hours.
-If the reports of food looting from stores are more frequent and soon the discontent could explode in the streets so strikingly.
+Many indicators make the international community certain about the now imminent collapse of the economy, whose contraction in 2015 was 5,7% compared to the previous year.
+A further contraction is expected this year.
+Inflation is frightening, it has now reached world records: we are at 700%.
+Basic food products and medicines are increasingly scarce.
+The blackouts imposed by the government to conserve energy occur in increasingly large areas and last several hours.
+If there are more frequent reports of looting of food from shops and soon discontent could explode in the streets in a striking way.

 One of the causes of the crisis is obviously the drop in the international price of oil, the country's main source of export, which for several years now has significantly reduced the availability of hard currency necessary for the stable development of Venezuela.
 The 70% of the population want a change of government and a general change of course but the Venezuelan leadership continues to reject the opposition's demands that gained control of Parliament last December.
 Maduro so far has only continued to agitate the specter of the conspiracy.